Are you giving your website the right level of attention?

 Most people simply don’t have the time to investigate different businesses with any real depth.
 This means that they have to rely on surface-level things in order to find a business that suits their needs.

 This means that the design of your website has to communicate a lot of things very quickly.
-Not only does it have to make your website simple and easy to navigate, but it also needs to be aesthetically pleasing enough to catch the customer’s attention.
+Not only does it have to make your website simple and and easy to navigate with as few animated web transitions as possible, but it also needs to be aesthetically pleasing enough to catch the customer’s attention.

 There are plenty of places to look online to learn about good web design, but the best thing to do is to look at some of the most effective websites on the internet and analyze what it is that really makes them work.